A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/Statblocks/README.md

     - The party may have more than 4 members and likely have Shalelu as a combat NPC with them.
     - In the original RotR, Rukus was CR7 (a good challenge for a level 7 party of four).
     - This is a standalone scene setting encounter, and there is zero risk of this encounter running into another one.
-    - Side note: The dogs are level 1 and 6 levels below the party and as such count as distractions only, though they do have some bearing on the encounter difficulty.
+    - Side note: The dogs are level 1 and 6 levels below the party and as such count as distractions only, they only have minor bearing on the encounter difficulty - as a flanking partner to Rukus.
   - **Options**
     - Rukus Graul level 8 ogrekin (xp60, a low or moderate threat boss) - use for small or roleplay optimised parties
     - Rukus Graul level 9 ogrekin (xp80, a moderate or severe threat boss) - use for large or combat optimised parties